 People value content they can watch in seconds, even if it takes brands less time and budget to create them.

-Brands can use short-form videos to cover subtle parts of their business viewers want to learn about.
+Brands can use short-form videos to cover subtle parts of their business that viewers want to learn about.
 For instance, you can record a 30-second video covering an unknown product use case that can improve customers’ lives.
 Similarly, you can film quick lessons about skills viewers want to learn.
 The short length makes your videos easy to consume and produce.

 6. Shoppable videos